Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

 Then came clean delivery paths for client or public movement, where secrets and private operator material stay out of the shared source lane.

-Encrypted source-custody mode
+Encrypted literal full-repo mode

 Direct Cloudflare-backed streaming